Photo by Wikimedia Commons, CC by 1.0

 The wide-open undulating 18th at the Plantation always lends itself to a drive that trundles down to the greenside, particularly with the aid of a Pacific breeze.
 It’s a free-for-all for sluggers.

-But we couldn’t have a list without including the 15-time Major winner.
+But we couldn’t have this list of the legendary drives without including the 15-time Major winner.

 Here’s to you, sir.